 - International trade law

 - Labour law

 - Property law

 Many countries have adopted commercial codes that contain comprehensive statements of their commercial law.
-Lawyers specialising in the field of commercial law are able to provide specific advice to their clients based on these codes.
+Lawyers and barristers specialising in the field of commercial law are able to provide specific advice to their clients based on these codes.